 Although this disease is common, it is in fact preventable with the correct oral hygiene care and maintenance.

-As a dog-lover/owner, it is therefore your responsibility to keep your dog’s pearly whites in pristine condition and ensure that your canine friend receives any oral treatment which may be needed straight away.
+As a dog-lover and owner, it is therefore your responsibility to keep your dog’s teeth in pristine condition and ensure that your canine friend receives any oral treatment which may be needed straight away.